bnenninger/Resistor-Scanner/README.md

 # Resistor-Scanner

-Resistor Scanner is an Android app for using a camera to find a resistor value.
+Resistor Scanner is an Android app for converting resistor color bands to a value.
+Currently this works by a person manually entering the color bands.
+Later goals include using a camera to find a resistor value.

 ## Project Viewing and Editing